Respecting your privacy

 We may use or disclose your personal information to let you know about other products or services we or a third party make available and that may be of interest to you.
 We will always let you know that you can opt out from receiving marketing offers.

-With your consent, we may disclose your personal information to third parties for the purpose of connecting you with other businesses or customers.
+With your consent, we may disclose your personal information to third parties to connect you with other businesses or customers.
 You can ask us not to do this at any time.
 We won’t sell your personal information to any organisation.

 Yes, You Can Opt-Out